Blogging & Content

 Is LLM-based translation better than traditional MT?

-It depends.
-LLMs (like GPT) are excellent at style, instructions, and context, but can be slower and pricier.
-For high-volume pipelines, traditional MT + light post-editing is still cost-effective.
-For premium marketing or nuanced text, LLMs can deliver standout results—especially when polishing MT output.
+It depends on the task.
+LLMs like GPT are excellent at style, nuance, and following complex instructions, but are slower and more expensive per character.
+For high-volume pipelines, traditional MT with light post-editing is still cost-effective.
+For premium marketing content or highly nuanced text, LLMs can deliver standout results — especially when used to polish MT output rather than translate from scratch.

-How do I keep product names and legal terms correct?
+How do I keep product names and legal terms correct in translation?

-Use glossaries/terminology lists and enforce them in the engine or via your TMS.
-For LLMs, paste a short term table in the prompt and say “do not translate these terms.”
+Use glossaries and terminology lists, and enforce them in your MT engine or TMS.
+For LLMs, paste a short term table directly in the prompt and add the instruction “do not translate these terms.”
+Review translated output specifically for terminology compliance before publishing.

-Can I rely on AI translation without humans?
+Can I rely on AI translation without human review?

-For internal drafts and support triage—often yes.
-For customer-facing, regulated, or high-visibility content—use human post-editing, even if light.
-The highest ROI is reducing edit time, not removing it entirely.
+For internal drafts and support ticket triage, often yes.
+For customer-facing, regulated, or high-visibility content, always use human post-editing — even if light.
+The highest ROI in MT adoption is reducing edit time, not eliminating human judgment entirely.
+This is especially true for legal, medical, and financial content where accuracy has liability consequences.

-Choose business plans that let you opt out of model training and control retention.
-For sensitive text, consider on-prem engines (e.g., SYSTRAN) or masked data flows.
+Choose business plans that let you opt out of model training and control data retention periods.
+For sensitive content (contracts, health records, financial data), consider on-prem engines like SYSTRAN or implement masked data flows that redact sensitive fields before sending text to any cloud service.

 Final Picks (TL;DR)

-• Best for polished marketing: DeepL or MT→GPT polish, with strict glossary and style prompts.
+• Best for polished marketing copy: DeepL or MT+GPT polish with strict glossary and style prompts

-• Best language coverage & APIs: Google Cloud Translation or Microsoft Translator.
+• Best language coverage and APIs: Google Cloud Translation or Microsoft Translator

-• Best adaptive engine: ModernMT (if you have good TMs).
+• Best adaptive engine: ModernMT (if you have strong Translation Memory)

-• Best for product localization: Phrase or Smartling orchestrating multiple MTs.
+• Best for product localization: Phrase or Smartling orchestrating multiple MT engines

-In 2026, “best” doesn’t mean one engine for everything—it means the right combo of engine + terminology + workflow + human QA.
-Start with a focused pilot, measure edit effort and outcomes, then scale what works.
+In 2026, “best” doesn’t mean one engine for everything — it means the right combination of engine, terminology, workflow, and human QA.
+Start with a focused pilot on your actual content, measure edit effort and outcomes, then scale what works.
 Your global customers will notice the difference.

 Index